BayshoreNetworks/gargoyle/README.md

 	1. gargoyle_pscand - runs as the main daemon and expects signal 2 (SIGINT) to be brought down as there is a complex cleanup process upon the reciept of SIGINT.

-		This is the main daemon that reads packet data right off the netfilter queue (set up as: "iptables -I INPUT -j NFQUEUE --queue-num 5")
+		This is the main daemon that reads packet data right off iptables via NFLOG (set up as: "iptables -I INPUT -j NFLOG --nflog-group 5")

 		There are multiple layers to this solution (as part of the running main daemon):